(p.s. More information about Leaky Gut is in my new book, Eating Clean: The 21-Day Plan to Detox, Fight Inflammation, and Reset Your Body.)

 The cells that line our intestines are closely knit together and have a glue-like substance that keeps the space between these cells secure, which makes sure the barrier function of our intestines is working optimally.
 The good bacteria that fills up our intestinal lining (100 Trillion of them) help to make sure this glue and barrier are working.

 When we have an overgrowth of yeast, parasites or harmful bacteria or we don’t have enough good bacteria in our guts, we have what is called Dysbiosis and this is what can lead to a leaky gut.
+For more information on Dysbiosis, check out my Dysbiosis Program.

 When we have a leaky gut, we’re prone to developing numerous food sensitivities because all the food we eat leaks below the intestinal lining and is identified by our immune system, which reacts to these particles because they see them as foreign.
 This also causes inflammation and can be the root cause of arthritis, autoimmune disease or fibromyalgia.
 To fix this, many Integrative M.D.’s treat the Dysbiosis and then work to restore the function of the lining barrier with nutrients such as glutamine, which can take up to 6 months.
 Then, we can try to reintroduce foods one at a time to see if the reactions have dissipated.
+Here is information on How To Find an Integrative Doctor in Your Area.

 How Does Our Gut Get ‘Leaky’?